Constellium

-Constellium SE is an American-Swiss, French-based global manufacturer of aluminium rolled products, extruded products, and structural parts based on a large variety of advanced alloys.
+Constellium SE is a French-based global manufacturer and recycler of aluminium rolled products, extruded products, and structural parts based on a large variety of advanced alloys.
 Constellium's C-TEC research center has been credited for advancing technology in the field of advanced aluminium alloy.
 Constellium primarily serves the aerospace, automotive, and packaging sectors.
-Large clients include Mercedes-Benz, Audi, BMW, Fiat Chrysler Automotive, Ford, Airbus, Boeing, and Bombardier.
+Large clients include Mercedes-Benz, Audi, BMW, Fiat Chrysler Automotive, Ford, Airbus, Boeing.

 History

 Constellium was created when Rio Tinto sold off Alcan Engineered Products to Apollo Management (51%) and FSI (10%) in 2011.
 Prior to that, Alcan Engineered Products was the result of various mergers and acquisitions between Pechiney, Alcan and Alusuisse.
-Constellium is listed on the New York Stock Exchange.
+Constellium was listed on the New York Stock Exchange in 2013.
+In 2015, it completed the acquisition of Wise Metals for approximately $1.4 billion including debt to expand its North American rolled-products and automotive-sheet operations.
 In February 2018, Constellium delisted its shares from Euronext Paris.

-In December 2020, workers at a Constellium-owned plant in Muscle Shoals, Alabama went on strike following a failure to agree to new labor contracts.
+In 2019, the company changed its legal form from Constellium N.V., a Dutch public limited company, to Constellium SE, a European company.

 Operations

-Constellium counts close to 12,500 employees worldwide and operates more than 28 manufacturing sites in North America, Europe and Asia.
+Constellium employs approximately 11,500 people worldwide and operates 23 manufacturing sites in North America, Europe and Asia.
 The company is headquartered in Paris with corporate offices in Baltimore and Zurich.

+Constellium reports its activities through three operating segments: Aerospace & Transportation, Packaging & Automotive Rolled Products, and Automotive Structures & Industry.

+The Aerospace & Transportation segment produces aluminium plate, sheet and extruded products for commercial aerospace, defense, space, transportation and industrial applications.
+Its production facilities are located in Issoire, France, Ravenswood, West Virginia, and Switzerland.

+The Packaging & Automotive Rolled Products segment manufactures aluminium sheet and coil for beverage cans, food and other packaging, automotive body sheet and specialty industrial applications.
+The segment operates facilities in Neuf-Brisach, France, Muscle Shoals, Alabama, Bowling Green, Kentucky, and Singen, Germany.

+The Automotive Structures & Industry segment designs and manufactures extruded profiles and structural components, including crash-management systems, body structures, battery enclosures and components for automotive and industrial applications.
+The segment operates facilities in Europe, North America and Asia.